Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

-It is known that $g \in \QS$ is a quasisymmetric automorphism of $\S1$ if and only if its lift $\widetilde g$ is a quasisymmetric function on $\R$ (see \cite[Theorem 4.4]{Mat0}).
-To see that $\widetilde g$ is quasisymmetric, it is enough to check the quasisymmetric quotient $m_{\widetilde g}(x,t)$ for $0 \leq x < 1$ and $0<t < 1/2$ (see \cite[Proposition 4.5]{Mat0}).
-For each $g \in \QS$, we introduce the quasisymmetry constant of $g$ by
+It is known that $g$ is a quasisymmetric self-homeomorphism of $\S1$ if and only if its lift $\widetilde g$ is a quasisymmetric function on $\R$ (see Theorem 4.4 in \cite{Mat0}).
+To determine whether $\widetilde g$ is quasisymmetric, it is enough to check the quasisymmetry quotient $m_{\widetilde g}(x,t)$ for $0 \leq x < 1$ and $0<t \leq 1/2$ (see Proposition 4.5 in \cite{Mat0}).
+For each $g \in \QS$, we introduce the {\it quasisymmetry constant} of $g$ as